mozilla/pkipolicy/rootstore/policy.md

 *   affiliationChanged (RFC 5280 CRLReason #3); *or*
 *   superseded (RFC 5280 CRLReason #4).

-The keyCompromise,  superseded, and privilegeWithdrawn CRLReasons MUST only be used for the situations listed in the CA/Browser Forum Baseline Requirements as corresponding to these revocation reasons.
+The keyCompromise,  superseded, and privilegeWithdrawn CRLReasons MUST only be used for the situations listed in the TLS BRs as corresponding to these revocation reasons.
 Otherwise, the keyCompromise, superseded, and privilegeWithdrawn CRLReasons MUST NOT be used.

 Mozilla’s wiki page, ["Revocation Reasons"](https://wiki.mozilla.org/CA/Revocation_Reasons), provides further details about when the CRLReasons listed above must and must not be used.